-May is peak spring time for many of us–but it’s also Chip Your Pet Month.
+May is peak spring time for many of us, but it’s also Chip Your Pet Month.

-A lot of cat owners don’t know exactly what a microchip does or why it’s important for pets.
+A lot of cat parents don’t know exactly what a microchip does or why it’s important for pets.
 Some believe that indoor cats don’t even need a microchip–or any form of identification for that matter.

 However, the fact is that microchips make it much more likely for a lost pet to reunite with their owners.
 Petfinder cites a study that says only two percent of lost cats who entered shelters made it back to their owners.
 However, that rate jumped up to 38 percent for lost cats who had microchips.